 19. The Number of Exposed Personally Identifiable Information Records Dropped 41% from 2018 – But…

-The Identity Theft Resource Center (ITRC) reports that in 2019, publicly-available data breach disclosures containing Personally Identifiable Information was down by 41%.
+The Identity Theft Resource Center (ITRC) reports that in 2019, publicly-available data breach disclosures containing personally Identifiable Information were down by 41%.
 However, that doesn’t sound as impressive when you find out that in 2018 the number was up an incredible 127% from the previous year.

 20. Human Error Was the Cause of 24% of Data Breaches in 2019